mohaEs/VL4ML/Exp3-LenghOfStay/README.md

 </p>
 </br>

-For this data preparation the approach shared in the following resource is used:</br>
+For this data preparation, the approach shared in the following resource is used:</br>
 https://github.com/daniel-codes/hospital-los-predictor

 1- Download MIT MIMIC-III from: </br>